 I would say this:

-You CAN survive sleeping in a room with 90 other people
+You CAN afford it, experience it, survive sleeping in a room with 90 other people.

-You CAN communicate with people from all around the world – with just your basic English
+We can communicate with people from all around the world – with just your basic English.

-You WILL love the food, the people, the culture, the history
+Will love the food, the people, the culture, the history, the other pilgrims, their stories, their experiences.

-You will ADORE the churches, cathedrals, cafes, bars, homes, albergues, pensions and hotels
+You’ll ADORE the churches, cathedrals, cafes, bars, homes, albergues, pensions and hotels and you WILL laugh about snorers.

-You CAN – and WILL – be someone’s Camino angel
+You CAN – and WILL – be someone’s Camino angel.
+And YOU will grow.

-YOU will learn more about yourself than you ever thought possible
+Sure, you will be sad at times.
+But!
+YOU will learn, laugh, cry, and you will be happy.
+You will learn more about yourself than you ever thought possible.

 EVERYONE else will celebrate with YOU